pmuellr/lumpgap/test/README.md

 * rename `index-phonegap.html` to `index.html`
 * build and run
 * the tests display results in the browser window
+* ignore all the goop in the text display; the only important thing is to see that all the tests passed, which is noted in the final lines of the text display.

+If you are planning on running the tests all the time, and you can live with the project structure I set up for my personal test project, you can use the `write-makefile-ios` task in the `Makefile` to write a Makefile to use in your Xcode project.
+This generates a `Makefile` that you should put in your Xcode project, then run `make watch` to have the files copied from this project into your Xcode project, as they are changed.

 Running the tests in Node
 -------------------------